Britannia Industries Ltd (BSE: 500825, NSE: BRITANNIA) — Business Report / Investor Feed

 | Strategic Vision | "Responsible Global Total Foods Company" [5] [64] |

 Organisational structure: Four verticals — (1) Biscuits, (2) Cake, Rusk & Bread, (3) Dairy, (4) New Businesses (croissant, wafers, snacks).
-Each led by "young leaders" operating in an "agile, startup-like structure" [48].
+Each led by "young leaders" operating in an "agile, startup-like structure" [31].
+As of Q3 FY26, adjacency categories (croissant, rusk, cake) were brought under a unified CMO to drive synergies: "a lot of brand investment will start happening in some of these categories because cake and rusk are fairly large categories" [101] [106] [111].

 2. Revenue Architecture